erda-project/docs/docs/en/1.6/manual/install/helm-install/uninstall.md

 :::

-1. Run the following commands to uninstall Erda and its dependencies.
+1. Run the following command to uninstall Erda and its dependencies.

    ```shell
    helm uninstall erda -n erda-system